urnafiz/patchwing/README.md

-# Patchwing – Essential Debug Tools
+# Patchwing – Essential Debug Tools for WordPress

 Patchwing is a lightweight, powerful developer tool designed to make **WordPress debugging** simple and effective for site administrators.
 Instead of digging through complicated configuration files, it provides clear, real-time data to help you resolve issues like the white screen of death or optimize site performance.